Peppol International (PINT) model for Billing

 identification scheme - collection of identifiers applicable for a given type of object governed under a common set of rules

-compliant - some or all features of the core invoice model are used and all rules of the core invoice model are respected Note 1 to entry: Based on TOGAF definition of a compliant specification
+compliant - some or all features of the invoice model are used and all rules of the invoice model are respected Note 1 to entry: Based on TOGAF definition of a compliant specification

 Optional Whether the option is used or not is the choice of the users independently from other data in the message.